refitt/refitt-forecast/README.md

 ### Prep
 pip install .

 tar xzf data/lib_gen/train_lcs.tar.gz -C data/lib_gen

 ### Generate Library
-Run make_library_ZTF.py in place using submit_make_library_ZTF.py
+Run make_library_ZTF.py in place using submit_make_library_ZTF.py.
-This will generate training LCs under data/class
+This will generate training LCs under data/class.
 Takes 2.5hrs for Ia and <1hr for rest

 ### Training
-1. Build CAE reps for each library LC from horizon-window days by running make_reps.py. takes ~11-15 hours per epoch on 1 full brown node
+1. Build CAE reps for each library LC by running make_reps.py. takes ~11-15 hours per epoch on 1 full brown node

-2. Make ball trees by running make_balltrees.py takes ~5-6 hours per epoch (per core) and can be run in parallel
+2. Make ball trees by running make_balltrees.py. takes ~5-6 hours per epoch (per core) and can be run in parallel
-Caution: Each balltree is 2.2GB

-3. Find k for each integer time since trigger run find_kNN.py via submit_find_kNN.py takes 4 days per epoch but can be run in parallel
+3. Find k for each integer time since trigger by running find_kNN.py via submit_find_kNN.py.

 4. Run kNN_optimal.py to find best k from obj_phase.npy files written in step 3.
-Useful to examine loss in obj.png
+Useful to examine loss in obj.png.
-Loss curves are not converged for less than 9 days since trigger Overall results are only reliable after 10 days since trigger – hardsetting to 10’s k for earlier times

-## Data files for above
-One only needs the training LCs, balltree_AE_*, obj_*, and optimal_kNN files to run.
-These files are large and therefore not included here but can be made available on request.

 ## Running live
-Simply execute run.py
+Simply run run.py

-Results will be placed in a subfolder ZTF/ZTF_%Y-%m-%dT%H%M Priority lists are in a deeper subfolder /priority
+Results will be placed in a subfolder ZTF/ZTF_%Y-%m-%dT%H%M.
+Priority lists are in a deeper subfolder /priority

 Note: prioritize_old.py is legacy and will be removed in the future

-# Disclaimer:
-While I have tried my best to document all steps to make sure REFITT works on any machine, I have only ever set it up on mine.
-If you are running into errors following the steps, please do reach out and I will help fix it and push an update.
-Alternately, if you do end up fixing the issue yourself, please share your fix anyway or send a pull request for the benefit of everyone.

 # Notes:
+## Disclaimer:
+Many scripts are written for slurm and will need a bit of work to get to run on PCs

+## Data files for above
+One only needs the training LCs, balltree_AE_*, and kNN_optimal.json files to run.
+Some of these files are large and therefore not included but can be made available on request.
+This means you can skip generating the library and training (above).

 ### Major changes from Sravan+2020:
+- GP fit before putting through Xception
 - predicting class and forecasting on class
-- loss is error on full forecast
 - Cross corr align
+- loss is L1 error on full forecast

-### Future improvements:
+### Laundry list:
 - Forecasts for bright transients and decaying transients is not good
-- System uses LC only - host information would help (redshift+env properties)

-### Laundry list:
-- Use spec class or probabilistic class
 - Use host info (redshift, offset, morphology)